 Metelmann was one of the first pioneers in Pembina County and was always interested in its development.
 He was a member of the German Lutheran Church.
 Mary (Wood) Metelmann passed away in May 1927, and Emil Metelmann passed away November 25, 1933, in Walhalla, North Dakota.
 They had seven children.

-The Emil Metelmann Papers consist of correspondence written by Metelmann while in England and Pembina County to his mother in Boldebuck, Germany.
-These letters date between 1880 and 1886.
-The letters, which were originally written in German, were translated into English in the early 1930's by Metelmann's nephew Ernst Metelmann, a journalist in Leipzig, Germany.
+The Emil Metelmann Papers consist of correspondence written by Metelmann while in England and Pembina County to his mother in Boldebuck, Germany (1880 and 1886).
+The letters, originally written in German, were translated into English in the early 1930's by Metelmann's nephew Ernst Metelmann, a journalist in Leipzig, Germany.
 Ernst Metelmann photocopied the translations and sent the copies to Metelmann's children.

 Also included in the collection are photocopied translations of the reported agenda from the Metelmann family reunion, which took place in 1937 at Arendsee, Germany, sent by Ernst Metelmann.
-There are also copies of land documents including the Bathgate Township plat map showing Emil Metelmann's homestead, the Receivers Receipt he obtained from the land office in Grand Forks, and a homestead certificate.
+There are also copies of land documents including the Bathgate Township plat map showing Emil Metelmann's homestead, a receivers receipt he obtained from the land office in Grand Forks, and a homestead certificate.
 The collection also holds a newspaper article from the Grand Forks Herald and two other articles from the Cavalier Chronicles written about Metelmann and his letters.